 Revisionist historians talk about how MS-DOS standardized computer operating systems and changed the industry.
 That’s very true.
 But what they’re ignoring is that there were standards before 1981, and the standards established in 1981 took a number of years to take hold.

-The reality is that in 1981, IBM and DOS was just one player, and while businesses did embrace IBM (or its clones) and MS-DOS, during the early 1980s you were just as likely to find a Z-80 based microcomputer running CP/M, a Tandy, or an Apple computer, or even a DEC workstation in a business setting, and in the late 1980s the Macintosh was more common in businesses than it is today.
+The reality is that in 1981, IBM and DOS was just one player, and while businesses did embrace IBM (or its clones) and MS-DOS, during the early 1980s you were just as likely to find a Z-80 based microcomputer running CP/M, a Tandy, or an Apple computer, or even a DEC workstation in a business setting.
+And in the late 1980s and into the 1990s the Macintosh was more common in businesses than it is today.

 The first mass-produced PCs hit the market in 1978.
 While all of them claimed to be first, in reality the Apple II, Commodore PET, and Radio Shack (Tandy) TRS-80 Model I all came on the market about the same time.
 (The Apple I, from 1977, was just a board, not a complete computer.)
 All three machines sold briskly, to a combination of hobbyists, businesses, and home users.
 The successors to those three machines would duke it out for years in the home.
 Business came to be dominated by computers based on Intel 8080 and Zilog Z-80 CPUs from a variety of manufacturers.
 Kaypro and Osbourne were the most famous.
 Vector Graphic is the most criminally overlooked.
 All ran the CP/M operating system and were somewhat compatible with one another.